Naval Technology lists the world’s top ten biggest aircraft carriers by displacement.

-Liaoning (16) is the only aircraft carrier in service with People’s Liberation Army Navy (PLAN) of China.
+Liaoning (16) is the first of two aircraft carriers in service with the PLAN of China.
 Initially developed as part of the Admiral Kuznetsov Class for the Soviet Union, Liaoning was earlier known by the names Riga and Varyag.

 Hong Kong-based Chong Lot Travel Agency bought Liaoning at an auction in 1998 with the idea of converting it into a floating casino but never completed the conversion.
 The uncompleted ship was transferred to Ukraine after the dissolution of the Soviet Union.
-It was later acquired by China and refitted in Dalian Shipyard, to serve as an aircraft carrier for the PLAN.
+It was later acquired by China and refitted at Dalian Shipyard to serve as an aircraft carrier for the PLAN.
 Liaoning was finally commissioned into service in September 2012.

-The warship measures 284m-long and 60m-wide.
-The short take-off, but assisted recovery (STOBAR) flight deck can carry more than 30 aircraft including a mix of MiG 29K/Sea Harrier, Kamov 31, Kamov 28, Sea King, ALH-Dhruv and Chetak helicopters.
+The warship measures 284m long and 60m wide.
+The short take-off but assisted recovery (STOBAR) flight deck can carry more than 30 aircraft, including a mix of MiG 29K/Sea Harrier, Kamov 31, Kamov 28, Sea King, ALH-Dhruv and Chetak helicopters.
 The carrier is armed with anti-ship missiles, air-to-air missiles, guided bombs and rockets.

 The Charles de Gaulle (R91) aircraft carrier, the first French nuclear-powered surface ship, is the largest warship in Western Europe.
 It is also the only nuclear-powered carrier in service outside of the US Navy.

 The French aircraft carrier underwent a six-month refit, which was concluded at Toulon naval base in July 2013.
-It can support the operations of 40 fixed wing aircraft and helicopters including Rafale M, Super Étendard, E-2C Hawkeye, SA365 Dauphin, EC725 Caracal and AS532 Cougar.
+It can support the operations of 40 fixed-wing aircraft and helicopters, including Rafale M, Super Étendard, E-2C Hawkeye, SA365 Dauphin, EC725 Caracal and AS532 Cougar.